carlosggz/ContactsBookDotNetCore/README.md

 First, clone the repository.

-To run directly:
-* Change your parameters on the app settings file
-* Run the application on your IDE or at the cli.
-(If you are in the development environment, migrations will be applied automatically.)
-* Open your browser at http://localhost:5000/ to test the api

 To run using docker:
 * Run docker-compose up --build
 (The composer will wait until the database is up, and the will the run the application.
 Migrations will be applied automatically.)
 * Open your browser at http://localhost:5000/ to test the api
 * Mail server will be available at http://localhost:1080/
+* Open your browser at http://localhost:4200/ to test the angular client

+To run the api directly:
+* Change your parameters on the app settings file
+* Run the application on your IDE or at the cli.
+(If you are in the development environment, migrations will be applied automatically.)
+* Open your browser at http://localhost:5000/ to test the api

+To run the angular client directly:
+* Verify the api instance is running.
+(If you change the apu url, then change it on the environment settings)
+* Run npm start at the cli.
+* Open your browser at http://localhost:4200/ to test the angular client.